Shashimaram/BlogApplication/README.md

 ## Introduction

-"My Blog" is a simple blog application developed as part of my learning journey with Django.
+"My Blog" is a simple blog application developed during my learning journey with Django.
 It allows users to publish and read blog posts, add comments, and view similar posts filtered by tags.

 ### Technologies Used